Qovery/documentation/website/guides/tutorial/kubernetes-observability-and-monitoring-with-datadog.md

 #### Create a Datadog Account

- The first step is to create an account on DataDog: https://www.datadoghq.com.
+ The first step is to create an account on Datadog: https://www.datadoghq.com.

  You will be prompted to enter some information.
 An important decision you have to make is which site to use.
 It will determine where your data get stored.